 - You can access all your travel information without the internet!
 Everything is in one place, so no more switching between various PDF files in your emails and different apps.

 Image source: workfrom.co

 We’re so used to using the term – work from home – that we often forget that remote work is not necessarily about working from home!
-You can work from cafes, restaurants, hotels and even beaches!
+You can work in cafes, restaurants, hotels, and even beaches!
 So, here’s an app that makes it to our list of best apps for digital nomads for good reasons.

 What does Workfrom do for digital nomads?

 - Get all the information about the best pubs, cafes, and restaurants from around the world!

 - Know the prices, Wi-Fi signal details, atmosphere, and a lot more about these places in order to decide on where to work from next!